Military members can recycle TVs, monitors at discounted rate

 That’s why the company is running a special discount on e-waste recycling fees at each of its four locations in honor of the upcoming Veterans Day holiday.

-From Monday, Nov.
-5 through Saturday, Nov.
-17, past and present military personnel who bring in their old or unwanted televisions and computer monitors can receive a $15 discount on their recycling fee.
+Now through Saturday, Nov.
+16, past and present military personnel who bring in their old or unwanted televisions and computer monitors can receive a $15 discount on their recycling fee.

 That special pricing means televisions and monitors under 21 inches, which are usually $25 to recycle, will be $10, while those 21 inches and above, regularly $35, will be $20.
 LCD monitors, usually $15, will be free to recycle.